 The strategies and action items in “Winning the Website War” will help you grow sales for your company.
 You can now reserve a copy of the book from the sign-up box on our home page.
 Following is an excerpt from the text, only the names have been changed in this true story.

 “It is sure nice to see a record sales month, especially after the great year we had last year.
 This is a very pleasant surprise,” said Ralph Moore, sales and marketing director for BC Wire Carts, a leading manufacturer of industrial laundry carts.
-Their web marketing strategy prior to implementing the Four Step Process was to have a basic website with a few key products.
+Their strategic digital marketing strategy prior to implementing the Four Step Process was to have a basic website with a few key products.

 “We never thought our website could produce sales at a level worth the investment we would have to make to build a new ecommerce website.
 Most of our sales come from our distributor network and we did not think customers would want to buy at full retail prices when they can purchase our products at 20 percent less from a distributor,” reported Ralph.